Reyona/cuili-takeout-service/README.md

 What they have already selected will be shown.

-## Storage Design
+## **State Management Design**

-According to the requirement and UI/UX design, the data access layer should include: 3 kinds of food, shop infomation, and customer infomation.
+According to the requirement and UI/UX design, the state should include: 3 kinds of food, shop infomation, and customer infomation.

-The actions to access store should at least include: add food, remove food, calculate total price, get shop info.
+The actions to access state should at least include: add food, remove food, calculate total price, get shop info.

 This part is implemented by [Redux](https://www.redux.org.cn/).

 ![avatar](/docs/store.png)

-## Component Design
+## **Component Design**

 According to the UI/UX design, the page should at least contain: navigation bar, menu, order, shop infomation, bottom bar.